thewoolleyman/geminstaller/README.txt

 === "check_for_upgrade" option

 You can specify the "check_for_upgrade" boolean option for any gem, or as the default.
-This will cause geminstaller to install the latest version of the gem, if there is a more recent version available at the specified source.  check_for_upgrade is true by default, so geminstaller will always install the latest versions of all gems by default.
-If you don't want this, then set it to false in the defaults section.
-You may also want check_for_upgrade to be false by default if you will be working without a network connection - on a laptop, for example.
+This will cause geminstaller to install the latest version of the gem, if there is a more recent version available at the specified source and you have a version specification which allows upgrade ('>= 0', for example).
+The check_for_upgrade option is (conservatively) false by default, so geminstaller will never install a later versions of a gems unless you explicitly tell it to.
+If you do always want upgrades for all gems, then set it to true in the defaults section.
+Since GemInstaller must connect to the network to check for upgrades, you may want check_for_upgrade to be false for all gems if you will be working without a network connection - on a laptop, for example.

 Here's an example geminstaller.yml which will disable upgrade checking for all gems but one:

-	defaults:
-	  check_for_upgrade: false
 	gems:
 	  - name: some-gem
 	  - name: my-bleeding-edge-gem